 - Clinical or symptomatic evidence of pancreatitis, as determined by the clinician

 - Use of any disallowed medications at time of screening (see the protocol for a complete list of disallowed medications)

-- Known history of exposure to integrase inhibitor treatment by the subject or subject's mother prior to delivery/cessation of breastfeeding
+- Known history of exposure to integrase inhibitor treatment by the participant or participant's mother prior to delivery/cessation of breastfeeding

 - Known resistance to an integrase inhibitor

 - Participant is currently participating in or has participated in a study with a compound or device that is not commercially available within 30 days of signing informed consent, unless permission from both Protocol Teams is granted